Opportunities in Energy Data Science

 Helping the environment can also help the bottom line, and certainly helps job prospects for data scientists.
 Renewable energy sources like wind, solar and tides are hot and getting hotter.

 Take wind.
-Like oil rigs, wind turbines are made up of hundreds of moving parts.
+Like oil rigs, wind turbines are made up of many moving parts.
 Sensors on these parts generate data on everything from wind speed to pitch and yawn degrees.
 They inform monitors if the turbine is working at peak performance, whether machinery needs maintenance, and if failure is imminent.

 Add condition monitoring data (e.g., vibration monitoring, acoustic emissions), work order data (e.g., repair costs) and historical data (25 years and counting) and you have a lot of places to find efficiencies and cut costs.